misteridiot/humphry/README.md

 Built on a Raspberry Pi, uses [get_iplayer](https://github.com/get-iplayer/get_iplayer) and [omxplayer](https://github.com/popcornmix/omxplayer) to download and play the audio respectively, Python scripts scheduled by cron to grab today's schedule from the BBC website, coordinate download and playback.

 Note: a first project by a newbie!
-To help other as new to this as me I include below all setup notes in excruciating detail.
+To help others as new to this as me I include below all setup notes in excruciating detail.
 I'm assuming you're using a new Pi from scratch.

 ## Setting up your Raspberry Pi